 You may have heard about ways to support* your immune system.
-Perhaps you’ve heard that eating this or using that will magically prevent you from catching COVID-19.
+Perhaps you’ve heard that eating this or using that will magically prevent you from catching bugs like RSV, influenza or COVID-19.

-No medicine or supplement currently exists to prevent COVID-19.
-But your actions do influence your immune system to an extent.
-Find out how your immune system protects you against invaders – as well as what you can do to help fight the coronavirus.
+Getting vaccinated is the best way to prevent influenza and COVID-19.
+But your everyday actions also influence your immune system to an extent.
+Find out how your immune system protects you against invaders.

 Natural protection from invaders like the coronavirus